zawkindev/standards/text/0001-rfc-process.md

 - Commit everything.

-Once an RFC becomes active then authors may implement it and submit the feature as a pull request to the Rust repo.
+Once an RFC becomes active then authors may implement it and submit the feature as a pull request to corresponding repos.
 An 'active' is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that in principle all the major stakeholders have agreed to the feature and are amenable to merging it.